RHS Chelsea Flower Show

 Back

-A new rose for Sir David Beckham to launch at RHS Chelsea 2026
+A new rose for Sir David Beckham launches at RHS Chelsea 2026

 David Austin Roses is launching a brand new English shrub rose named after Sir David Beckham at the RHS Chelsea Flower Show in May 2026

 The idea came from a touching birthday gesture from his daughter, Harper, who wanted to mark his fiftieth with something enduring and beautiful.
-The team at David Austin Roses took that sentiment and chose a rose that celebrates both their bond and the spirit of the family run company.
+The team at David Austin Roses took that sentiment and chose a rose that celebrates both their special father and daughter bond and the spirit of the family run company.

 The rose itself is quite striking, with buds a soft hint of pink that open into luminous white flowers with touches of blush and yellow.
-Inside, a burst of golden stamens really stand out.
+Inside, its burst of golden stamens really stand out.
 It blooms in generous clusters from summer until the first frosts, all held on dark foliage and red tinged stems.
-Bees love it too, which fits nicely with Beckham’s interest in nature and beekeeping.
+Bees love it too, which fits nicely with Sir David’s interest in nature and beekeeping.

 Its scent is surprisingly complex.
 Fresh green notes hint at banana, giving way to warm honeyed musk with layers of nougat, clove and myrrh.
 It grows upright to about three to four feet, so it works well in borders or in pots, making it an easy addition for many gardens.

-The Sir David Beckham rose will be launched at RHS Chelsea in May 2026
+The Sir David Beckham rose at RHS Chelsea Flower Show 2026 on the David Austin Roses exhibit in the Great Pavilion

 David Austin roses say white roses are notoriously hard to breed because the colour is a recessive trait, so producing one this reliable is a real achievement for them.
 This variety was first raised in 2012 and has been more than ten years in the making.
 It was put through years of trials before earning its place as a new release, selected for its strength, beauty and resilience.